SillyTavern/SillyTavern-Docs/Usage/st-script.md

 ## User input

-Now let's add a little bit of interactivity into the script.
-We will accept the input value from the user and the display it in the notification.
+Now let's add a little bit of interactivity to the script.
+We will accept the input value from the user and display it in the notification.

 ```
 /input Enter your name | /echo Hello, my name is {{pipe}}
 ```

-1. `/input` command is used to display an input box with the prompt specified in the unnamed argument, and the writes the output to the pipe.
+1. The `/input` command is used to display an input box with the prompt specified in the unnamed argument and then writes the output to the pipe.
 2. Because `/echo` already has an unnamed argument that sets the template for the output, we use the `{{pipe}}` macro to specify a place where the pipe value will be rendered.

 ## Flow control - conditionals

-You can use `/if` command to create conditional expressions that branch the execution based on the defined rules.
+You can use the `/if` command to create conditional expressions that branch the execution based on the defined rules.

 ```
 /input What's your favorite drink? | /if left={{pipe}} right="black tea" rule=eq else="/echo You shall not pass \| /abort" "/echo Welcome to the club, \{\{user\}\}"